A Parameter-Masked Mock Data Challenge for Beyond-Two-Point Galaxy Clustering Statistics: Author contributions

 \paragraph{Caveats} In early tests or parallel studies, e.g. \citet{Nguyen:2020hxe,Nguyen:2024yth}, we have identified an issue of ``$\sigma_\eps$ collapse'' when trying to infer the galaxy stochasticity, parametrized by $\sigma_{\eps,0}$, from the data itself with wide uniform prior on $\sigma_{\eps,0}$: the inferred $\sigma_{\eps,0}$ (hence $\sigma_\eps$) tends to an unphysically low value.
 This is a known issue of inference and sampling using a Gaussian likelihood with unknown covariance, especially on noisy data.
 That is, in this case, galaxy sample with a low number density.
 Ongoing work is devoted to an extended noise model, and investigating physically-motivated parametrizations and priors for $\sigma_\eps$.

 \paragraph{Post-unmasking studies} Our baseline analyses opted for efficiency in model evaluation and sampling, specifically the ability to scale up our EFT FBI algorithm and individually analyze all the ten realizations of the real-space $\Lambda$CDM data suite during our stage-2 analysis.
 Therefore, we adopted the second-order bias expansion and assumed galaxy stochasticity to be white noise with Poisson amplitude (\refeq{EFT-FBI_priors_bias}).
 Our primary motivation for a post-unmasking study is to facilitate a comparison between our $\sigma_8$ constraint and that reported by the EFT P+B team.
-To this end, we have reanalyzed \code{box 1} while extending the \emph{Galaxy model} in the \emph{Model} and the \emph{Covariance} in the \emph{Inference} as follows: \begin{enumerate} \item \emph{Galaxy model}: going from second-order to third-order bias; \item \emph{Covariance}: allowing for the galaxy stochasticity to be scale-dependent with unknown amplitudes, i.e. $\sigma_\eps(k)=\sigma_{\eps,0}\left[1+\sigma_{\eps,k^2}k^2\right]$, where $\sigma_{\eps,0}, \sigma_{\eps,k^2}$ are jointly inferred from the data. \end{enumerate} With these new choices, our \emph{Model} and \emph{Inference} correspond to the same adopted in \citet{Nguyen:2024yth}.
-For the additional stochastic parameters $\sigma_{\eps,0}$ and $\sigma_{\eps,k^2}$, we assume the following flat priors \beq \mathcal{P}(\sigma_{\eps,0}) = \mathcal{U}(0.9,1.1)\sigma_{\eps_{\mathrm{Poisson}}},\; \mathcal{P}(\sigma_{\eps,k^2}) = \mathcal{U}(-10.0,100.0). \eeq The result of this post-unmasking analysis is shown in \reffig{1D_summary_real_post} under the label ``FBI extended.''
-The systematic bias in $\sigma_8$ is now completely relieved, while the increased parameter vector leads to a larger error bar compared to the pre-unmasking analysis.
-Our constraints are further align with the expectations from the EFT FBI constraints presented in \citet{Nguyen:2024yth}.
-Note that here we implement the analysis cutoff $\kmax$ with a cubic sharp-$k$ filter.
-Therefore our analyses with $\kmax=0.1\,\hMpc$ here involves roughly the same number of modes as (hence should be compared to) the analyses with a spherical $\kmax=0.12\,\hMpc$ in \citet{Nguyen:2024yth}.
-For more discussion and post-unmasking comparisons, we refer to \refsec{discussion}.
+To this end, we have reanalyzed \code{box 1} while extending the \emph{Galaxy model} in the \emph{Model} and the \emph{Covariance} in the \emph{Inference} as follows: \begin{enumerate} \item \emph{Galaxy model}: going from second-order to third-order bias (cf. eq.~(A4) of \citet{Nguyen:2024yth}); \item \emph{Covariance}: allowing for the galaxy stochasticity to be scale-dependent with unknown amplitudes, i.e. $\sigma_\eps(k)=\sigma_{\eps,0}\left[1+\sigma_{\eps,k^2}k^2\right]$, where $\sigma_{\eps,0}, \sigma_{\eps,k^2}$ are jointly inferred from the data. \end{enumerate} With these new choices, our \emph{Model} and \emph{Inference} correspond to the same adopted in \citet{Nguyen:2024yth}.
+For the cubic bias parameters, we adopt the same uniform prior adopted for the quadractic bias parameters, i.e. \beq \mathcal{P}(b_{\delta^3})=\mathcal{P}(b_{K^3})=\mathcal{P}(b_{\delta K^2})=\mathcal{P}(b_{\op_{\mathrm{td}}})=\mathcal{U}(-4.,4.). \eeq